openPMD/openPMD-api/docs/source/backends/adios2.rst

 ===================================== ========== ================================================================================

 Please refer to the `ADIOS2 documentation <https://adios2.readthedocs.io/en/latest/engines/engines.html>`_ for details on I/O tuning.

-In case the ADIOS2 backend was not compiled but only the deprecated :ref:`ADIOS1 backend <backends-adios1>`, the default of ``OPENPMD_BP_BACKEND`` will fall back to ``ADIOS1``.
-Be advised that ADIOS1 only supports ``.bp`` files up to the internal version BP3, while ADIOS2 supports BP3, BP4 and later formats.

 Notice that the ADIOS2 backend is alternatively configurable via :ref:`JSON parameters <backendconfig>`.